belarba/deco_backend_api/README.md

 # Deco Backend API

-This is an API developed to read a JSON file, save the data in 2 databases - postgres and mongodb - and present and browse the saved data.
+This is an API developed to read a JSON file, save the data in 2 databases - PostgreSQL and MongoDB - and present and browse the saved data.

 The User Interface can be found [here](https://github.com/belarba/deco_frontend_ui)